FK Spartak Subotica

-Fudbalski klub Spartak Ždrepčeva Krv (Фудбалски клуб Спартак Ждрепчева Крв) is a professional football club from Subotica, Serbia, that plays in the Serbian SuperLiga.
+Fudbalski klub Spartak Subotica (Фудбалски клуб Спартак Суботица) is a professional football club from Subotica, Serbia, that plays in the Serbian First League.

 The club was founded in 1945 and was named after Jovan Mikić Spartak, the leader of the Partisans in Subotica, who was a national hero and was killed in 1944.

 After the end of the 2007–08 Serbian League Vojvodina, the club merged with Zlatibor Voda which won promotion to the Serbian First League thus gaining the name Spartak Zlatibor Voda.
 In 2013, the board decided to return to the original name of the club.

 History

 Origins

-Founded in 1945, FK Spartak Subotica is the second most successful club in northern Serbia after Vojvodina.
+Founded in 1921 as ŽAK Subotica, club of Subotica's railway, FK Spartak Subotica is the second most successful club in northern Serbia after Vojvodina.
 They participated in the first postwar club competition, the 1946–47 Yugoslav First League, and from then on were relegated to the second league then promoted again to the first league in a persistent cycle.
 Their biggest success was reaching the 1993–94 FR Yugoslavia Cup final against Partizan which they lost 1-6.

 However, football in Subotica has long tradition.
 During the pre-WWII period, the city was the seat of the Subotica Football Subassociation, one of the subassociations which existed within the Yugoslav Football Association, and which organised league competitions whose winners qualified for the Yugoslav championship where the national champion was decided.
 Subotica was home to three major clubs that made it to the Yugoslav championship before 1941: Bačka, SAND and ŽAK Subotica.
 Bačka has the distinction of being the oldest football club in the entire territory of former Yugoslavia.

 During World War Two, when Subotica was invaded by Axis forces in 1941 and incorporated into Hungary, its football clubs were likewise absorbed into the Hungarian league system.
 At the end of the war Yugoslavia regained control of Subotica.
 Some clubs such as SAND were dissolved; others, like Bačka, continued, but at a much lower level; and some new ones were formed, such as Radnički and Građanski. ŽAK Subotica remained active until their main sponsor, Yugoslav Railways, dissolved it to form a new club named "Spartak", the nickname of a legendary athlete from Subotica, Jovan Mikić who, during the war, was a Partisan commander.
 Besides the players, the stadium, the team colours and the fans, Spartak also inherited from ŽAK the backing of the Yugoslav Railways.